How to Configure a Droplet as a VPC Gateway

 Configure Backend Droplets

-Once logged into the Droplet, add an IP route to your network configuration so the Droplet can retain access to its metadata endpoint (169.254.169.254).
-The metadata endpoint allows the Droplet to access data about itself.
-To do this, locate the original gateway IP address of the backend Droplet by running:
+Once logged into the Droplet, you need to add an IP route to your network configuration that retains the Droplet’s access to its metadata endpoint (169.254.169.254).
+The metadata endpoint is a service provided by DigitalOcean that allows the Droplet to access data about itself, such as its IP address, DNS name server settings, and network interface information.

-The Droplet’s gateway IP address is located in the Gateway column.
-To create the necessary IP route, run the following command, replacing the {your-gateway-IP} value with the gateway IP address from the routing table:
+To create the necessary IP route, run the following command, replacing the <your-gateway-IP> value with the gateway IP address returned in the curl request:

 # Created by cloud-init on instance boot automatically, do not edit.